andolg/satellite-imagery-downloader/README.md

 * `"url"` is the url template that the script is using to get map tiles.
 The default url may no longer work, so you may have to obtain a new one (if you are using Google Chrome, [this article](https://developer.chrome.com/docs/devtools/network/) should help) and replace its x, y and z values with `{x}`, `{y}` and `{z}`.
 * `"dir"` is the directory where new images will be saved.
 * `"region_ul"` and `"region_br"` are the comma-separated coordinates of the upper-left and bottom-right corner of the required region.
 Leave these empty to enter the coordinates in the terminal.
 * `"zoom"` is the zoom level.
-At each zoom level, there is four times as many 256x256 tiles in a region as at the previous zoom level.
+At each zoom level, there are four times as many 256x256 tiles in a region as at the previous zoom level.
 * `"headers"` are the HTTP headers that the script is using.
 <br>